Beyond Independent Genes: Learning Module-Inductive Representations for Single-Cell Gene Perturbation Prediction: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets and Scenarios.} We evaluate \textbf{scBIG} on two widely recognized benchmarks: Norman~\cite{norman2019exploring} and Replogle2022\_rpe1~\cite{replogle2022mapping}.
-We consider two settings. \textbf{(i) Additive setting:} we evaluate on \emph{unseen dual-gene} perturbations formed by pairing two genes that are each observed in training, testing combinatorial generalization via composition. \textbf{(ii) Holdout setting:} we hold out a subset of genes entirely from training and evaluate zero-shot on perturbations involving these unseen genes, including \emph{unseen single-gene} and \emph{unseen dual-gene} (two unseen genes) cases.
-Further details on data processing and split construction are provided in \S\ref{appendix:exp_setup}.
+\textbf{Datasets and Scenarios.} We evaluate \textbf{scBIG} on two genetic perturbation benchmarks, Norman~\cite{norman2019exploring} and Replogle2022\_rpe1~\cite{replogle2022mapping}, and further test drug perturbations on ComboSciPlex.
+For genetic perturbations, we consider two settings. \textbf{(i) Additive setting:} we evaluate on \emph{unseen dual-gene} perturbations formed by pairing two genes that are each observed in training, testing combinatorial generalization via composition. \textbf{(ii) Holdout setting:} we hold out a subset of genes entirely from training and evaluate zero-shot on perturbations involving these unseen genes, including \emph{unseen single-gene} and \emph{unseen dual-gene} (two unseen genes) cases.
+Detailed metric definitions, data processing, and split construction are provided in \S\ref{appendix:exp_setup}.

 \textbf{Comparison Baselines.} We systematically compare \textbf{scBIG} against 13 state-of-the-art baselines across four paradigms: (1) \textbf{Foundation Models}, including \textbf{scGPT}~\cite{cui2024scgpt}, \textbf{scFoundation}~\cite{hao2024large}, \textbf{GeneCompass}~\cite{yang2024genecompass}, and \textbf{CellFM}~\cite{zeng2025cellfm}; (2) \textbf{Graph-based Models}, such as \textbf{GEARS}~\cite{roohani2024predicting}, \textbf{CellOracle}~\cite{kamimoto2023dissecting}, and \textbf{GraphVCI}~\cite{bereket2023modelling}; (3) \textbf{Generative Models} that operate in latent spaces, including \textbf{samsVAE}~\cite{wu2022predicting}, \textbf{STATE}~\cite{adduri2025predicting}, and \textbf{CellFlow}~\cite{klein2025cellflow}; and (4) \textbf{Statistical Methods}, comprising \textbf{Control}, \textbf{Linear}, and \textbf{Linear-scGPT}~\cite{ahlmann2025deep}.